 A Programmatic Environmental Impact Statement (EIS) relating to the authorization of geothermal leasing was completed in October 2008, and the Record of Decision was signed in December 2008.
-The Record of Decision amended 114 Bureau of Land Management resource management plans and allocated about 111 million acres of Bureau-managed public lands as open for leasing.
-An additional 79 million acres of National Forest System lands are also legally open for leasing.
-The completion of this document has resulted in a significant demand for new leases for geothermal resources.
+The Record of Decision amended 114 BLM resource management plans and allocated about 111 million acres of Bureau-managed public lands as open for leasing.
+An additional 79 million acres of Forest Service lands are also available for leasing.

-Since the completion of the Programmatic EIS, the BLM has competitively leased over one million acres of federal lands, generating over $76 million in bonus bids for geothermal lease parcels.
-The overall lease sales include 67 parcels in Utah, totaling 241,490 acres; 11 parcels in Oregon, totaling 41,362 acres; 13 parcels in Idaho totaling 17,580 acres; 14 parcels in California, totaling 14,110 acres; 1 parcel in Colorado, totaling 799 acres; and 251 parcels in Nevada, totaling 724,085 acres.
+Since the completion of the Programmatic EIS, the BLM has competitively leased over one million acres of Federal lands, generating over $76 million in bonus bids for geothermal lease parcels.
+The overall lease sales include 67 parcels in Utah, totaling 241,490 acres; 11 parcels in Oregon, totaling 41,362 acres; 13 parcels in Idaho totaling 17,580 acres; 14 parcels in California, totaling 14,110 acres; 1 parcel in Colorado, totaling 799 acres; and 260 parcels in Nevada, totaling 734,447 acres.

 Geothermal Leasing and Operations on Federal Lands